 These are a statutory director's legal duties:

-- To act only within the powers conferred upon him by the company’s constitution (the Articles)
+- to act only within the powers conferred upon him by the company’s constitution (the Articles of Association)

 Note that these duties only apply to statutory directors.
 Read Different types of company director, for information on other types of directors.
 Only the company can enforce directors’ statutory duties.